 What might help

-During your Mounjaro treatment, your doctor may occasionally order blood tests or ultrasounds to check for signs of thyroid cancer.
-Let them know if you have symptoms of thyroid cancer during your treatment.
-These can include:
+During your Mounjaro treatment, your doctor may occasionally order blood tests or an ultrasound to check for signs of thyroid cancer.
+Let them know if you have symptoms of thyroid cancer during your treatment, including:

 - hoarseness that doesn’t go away